Manta-Network/docs/docs/manta-pacific/Tools/Data Indexers.md

 ## Getting Started

 Developers can choose to start from a template (e.g. Blank, ERC-20, etc.), or use the Contract Import feature when running the `envio init` command.
+Make sure you have installed the Envio CLI following the [installation guide](https://docs.envio.dev/docs/getting-started).

 The [Contract Import](https://docs.envio.dev/docs/contract-import) feature is a quickstart that allows Manta developers to quickly autogenerate the key boilerplate for an entire indexer project off single or multiple smart contracts, and easily start up a basic indexer and a custom GraphQL API for their blockchain application within a few minutes.